InspiredAccessFoundation/uct-locator/README.md

 # U.C.T.
 Locator
-A web application that allows caregivers to locate accessible universal changing stations
+This is a web application that allows caregivers to locate accessible universal changing stations.

+New developers can [click here](Setup/DeveloperSetupGuide.md) to see how to get the app running locally.

 ## Getting Started
 The front-end React app is in the [front-end](front-end/) folder, and the back-end Node/Express server is in the [back-end](back-end/) folder.